-Lyon told his students that balance reduces friction from the extra processing the brain must do when elements are out of balance.
+Balance reduces friction from the extra processing the brain must do when elements are visually out of balance.

-A common way to create visual rhythm, Lyon said, is by repetition.
+Repetition is a common way to create visual rhythm.
 When a visual detail gets repeated, it increases predictability.
 One example of visual rhythm is a list, another is a data-entry form that has a series of boxes.
 Rhythm comes from a regular a visual beat: consistent spacing, consistent weight, consistent colour, and so on.

 In some user interfaces, sometimes one element needs to be dominant.
 In an online store, the Buy button may be larger.
 In your email Inbox, new email may have more weight by using bold text or colour.
 In the first example, above, the button draws attention to itself because it is placed outside the visually balanced boxes.
 In the example, below, the large and bold text, “Event details,” signals that the other elements are lower in the organizational hierarchy.
 This provides cues that help people understand and complete the task faster.